Collegiate fencing

-Collegiate fencing has existed for a long time.
-Some of the earliest programs in the US came from the Ivy League schools, but now there are over 100 fencing programs in the US.
+Collegiate fencing in the United States can be traced back to as early as 1941.
+Some of the earliest programs in the US came from the Ivy League schools, with the first Ivy League fencing championships taking place in 1956.
+As of 2023, there are 112 club teams, 43 women's varsity fencing programs and 33 men's varsity teams in the US.
 Both clubs and varsity teams participate in the sport, however only the varsity teams may participate in the NCAA championship tournament.
-The first NCAA fencing tournament was held at Northwestern University in 1941.
-Due to the limited number of colleges that have fencing teams, teams fence inter-division (teams from Division I schools to Division III), and all divisions participate in the NCAA Championships.
+Due to the limited number of colleges that have fencing teams, NCAA fencing combines the three divisions into a combined National Collegiate sport, all participating in one NCAA Championship.

+Tournament Format

+Regular season tournaments

-Collegiate fencing tournaments are "team tournaments" in a sense, but contrary to what many people expect, collegiate meets are not run as 45-touch relays.
+Collegiate fencing tournaments are "team tournaments", but unlike team matches in national and international level competitions, collegiate meets are not run as 45-touch relays.
 Schools compete against each other one at a time.
 In each weapon and gender, three fencers from each school fence three fencers on the opposing team in five-touch bouts.
-(Substitutions are allowed, so more than three fencers per squad can compete in a tournament.)
+Substitutions are allowed, so more than three fencers per squad can compete in a tournament.
+A total of nine bouts are fenced, and the school with the most bouts won, wins the match.
 A fencer's individual results in collegiate tournaments and regional championships are used to select the fencers who will compete in NCAA championships.
-Individual results for fencers from each school are combined to judge the school's overall performance and to calculate how it should be placed in a given tournament.
+To qualify for the NCAA Regional competition, a fencer needs to meet the minimum win percentage and bout participation rate set by the NCAA.

+Post-season tournaments

+Club fencing

+Collegiate fencing clubs participate in a championship hosted by the United States Association of Collegiate Fencing Clubs in the spring.